antsago/MERNStack/README.md

 ## Potential next steps

 - Add a reverse proxy and enable ssl.
 Recommend setting chrome://flags/#allow-insecure-localhost to avoid warnings while developing.
+Nextjs in development uses first load to build page, which can trigger a timeout.
+Need to run certbot ones before the other services.
+- Deploy somewhere?
 - E2E tests: business logic is covered by unit tests, typing (shared between services) goes a long way to prevent integration errors.
 What is missing for full confidence are end to end tests of the whole deployed application (with cypress and docker?).
 - CI (Husky, Travis?) / CD: as another filter to prevent errors form creeping in.
-- Nextjs alternative?: as it happens to most libraries that manage a lot of things, nextjs is amazing at letting you start very fast, but the moment you need something more custom (which in my experience happens for any non-sample application) you have to fight against the framework that used to do it for you (e.g. tsconfig)
+- Nextjs alternative?
+Eject Nextjs?: as it happens to most libraries that manage a lot of things, nextjs is amazing at letting you start very fast, but the moment you need something more custom (which in my experience happens for any non-sample application) you have to fight against the framework that used to do it for you (e.g. tsconfig)